 To learn more, see Creative Cloud Libraries.

-You can use the graphics and design assets created using Adobe mobile apps such as Adobe Capture CC in your Animate document by using the new CC Library panel.
-You can save and share the colors, color themes, shapes, and brushes that you and other collaborators create through CC libraries so that you can use them in any other Adobe app that supports CC Libraries, such as Animate.
+You can use the graphics and design assets created using Adobe mobile apps such as Adobe Capture in your Animate document by using the new Creative Cloud Library panel.
+You can save and share the colors, color themes, shapes, and brushes that you and other collaborators create through Creative Cloud libraries so that you can use them in any other Adobe app that supports Creative Cloud Libraries, such as Animate.

-Adobe Capture CC is an Adobe mobile application that allows you to:
+Adobe Capture is an Adobe mobile application that allows you to:

 - Create custom brushes from photos you capture on your iPhone, iPad, or Android devices and start using them right away in Adobe Animate.
-To use the brushes that you have captured using the Brush app, you must store them in your CC library.
+To use the brushes that you have captured using the Brush app, you must store them in your Creative Cloud library.

 - Capture shapes with your iPhone, iPad or Android devices and turn them into vectors you can use in your designs.
 Save them to Creative Cloud Libraries for quick access in Adobe apps and share your Libraries with your creative team.